Skip to content

 • possibility of performing at at least one concert of participants (in accordance with the lecturer)

-Duration of 1 teaching unit (lesson): at least 40 minutes.
+Duration of one teaching unit (lesson): at least 40 minutes.

-We are keeping the basic prices of the course fees the same as last year.
-However, there are a few minor adjustments to reflect the needs of a given offering or trends over past years.
+We are trying hard to keep the course fees the same for several years.
+However, we were forced to make a few minor adjustments to reflect the needs of a given offering or trends over past years.
 These are:

 Singing